Nordix/ipam-node-annotation/README.md

 running in [kind](https://kind.sigs.k8s.io/) there are some steps to make `node-annotation` work.

+First copy the `node-annotation` to "/opt/cni/bin" on all workers.

 Only the controller have a kubeconfig at "/etc/kubernetes/admin.conf".
-Create one at the workers with and configure `node-annotation` to use it;
+Create one at the workers and configure `node-annotation` to use it;

 ```
 kind get kubeconfig --name --internal | \